 If something goes wrong, you can find more information in the binary installation section.
-See Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.
+See Chapter 1, Installing MySQL from Generic Binaries on Other Unix-Like Systems.

 The accounts that are listed in the MySQL grant tables initially have no passwords.
-After starting the server, you should set up passwords for them using the instructions in Securing the Initial MySQL Accounts.
+After starting the server, you should set up passwords for them using the instructions in Postinstallation Setup and Testing.